th2-net/th2-infra/README.md

 ## Migration to v1.7.x th2-infra chart
 * Loki stack 2.4.1 chart version must be used during deployment.
 Refer to [Upgrade-loki](README.md#upgrade-loki)
+* Loki must be added in grafana during deployment.
+Refer to [Adding Loki datasource in Prometheus-stack](README.md#adding-loki-datasource-in-prometheus-stack)
 * Helm operator chart now is included as dependency and should not be deployed separately.
 All its values are under *helmoperator* parent value.
 * Kubernetes dashboard chart now is included as dependency and should not be deployed separately.
 Previous deployment must be uninstalled from "monitoring" namespace.
 All its values are under *dashboard* parent value.